lrsjng/h5ai/README.md

 * Copy folder `h5ai` to the web-root directory of your server or alternativly set an alias `/h5ai/` to this folder.
 * Add the content of file `dot.htaccess` to the `.htaccess` file inside the directory you want to be styled (you might have to create this file).
 This directory and any subdirectories will be styled by h5ai.
+* Adjust `options.js` inside the `h5ai` folder to your needs.
+Defaults will be fine for a start.

 Optionally add `h5ai.header.html` and/or `h5ai.footer.html` files to any of the styled folders to [display custom top or bottom sections](http://larsjung.de/h5ai/sample/customize).
 The content of those files